Real adjoint orbits of special linear groups: Notation and Background

 \section{Notation and Background}

-Here we fix notation, summarize some basic concepts and known results.
-The Lie groups will be denoted by the capital letters, while the Lie algebra of a Lie group will be denoted by the corresponding lower case German letter.
+Here, we fix some notation and summarize some basic concepts and known results.
+The Lie groups will be denoted by the capital letters, while the Lie algebra of a Lie group will be denoted by the corresponding lowercase fracture letter.
 Let $ G $ be a linear Lie group with Lie algebra $ \g$, and $ X\in \g$.
 The {\it centralizer} of $X$ in $G$ is